 Summary

-Propaganda often plays a significant role in influencing populations, especially in times of crisis.
-In this lesson, students will build their knowledge about Paul Revere's role in the American Revolution and how he used propaganda to influence colonists' opinions through his engraving of the Boston Massacre.
-Students will discern how Paul Revere intentionally misrepresented the roles of the colonists and British regulars in his engraving.
+Propaganda plays a significant role in influencing populations, especially in times of crisis.
+In this lesson, students will build on their knowledge about Paul Revere's role in the American Revolution by learning how he used propaganda to influence colonists' opinions through his engraving of the Boston Massacre.
+Students will discern how Paul Revere intentionally misrepresented the roles of colonists and British regulars in his engraving and connect this engraving to the idea of propaganda.
+Students will then extend their learning by creating propaganda posters to represent the viewpoints of both Loyalists and Patriots of the American Revolution era.
+Students will conclude the lesson by examining their peers' propaganda posters and reflecting on the essential question.

 Essential Question(s)